spiffe/spiffe/standards/SPIFFE_Broker_API.md

 Servers and clients of Broker API are expected to follow the behavior as defined in section 5.3 of the [SPIFFE Workload API](./SPIFFE_Workload_API.md#53-default-identity) when multiple identities are returned.

 The Broker is expected to use the default identity in situations where it cannot determine the expected usage and is not able to deliver multiple identities to the workload.
-When it is able to deliver multiple identities to workloads it MUST identify these identities with their corresponding `hint` as delivered by the SPIFFE Broker API and clients MUST be able to use these identifier to identify identities.
+When it is able to deliver multiple identities to workloads it MUST identify these identities with their corresponding `hint` as delivered by the SPIFFE Broker API and clients MUST be able to use these identifiers to identify identities.

 ## 6. JWT-SVID Profile